 You’ll sometimes need to undergo a credit check when taking out a mobile phone contract in the UK.
-Find out what this involves and discover alternative ‘no credit check’ deals.
+Find out what this involves and discover “no credit check” deals.

 In this article, we’ll explain the credit check process for when you take out a mobile phone contract in the UK.
-We’ll discuss the information you’ll likely be asked to provide and how to check your credit record for errors and mistakes.
-We’ll also discuss “no credit check” alternatives such as buying your handset SIM-free and getting a Pay As You Go bundle.
+We’ll look at the policy on each UK mobile network and what a credit check will involve if you need to undergo one.
+We’ll also discuss how you can check your credit record for errors and “no credit check” alternatives such as buying your handset SIM-free and getting a Pay As You Go bundle.

 Mobile Phone Credit Checks

-During the credit check process, your mobile network will contact a ‘credit reference agency’ to verify your identity and to determine your financial history.
+If you need to undergo a credit check, this will take place during the order process.
+Your mobile network will contact a ‘credit reference agency’ to verify your identity and to determine your financial history.
 A decision will then be made on whether to offer you a contract based on their internal credit criteria.

 Typically, in order to pass a credit check, you’ll need all of the following things:

 - You’ll need to be over 18 to get a Pay Monthly contract.

 - You’ll ideally need to be on the electoral roll at your address.